ACM-JUIT/Astroviz.io/progress.md

-#Team-Progress(till date 25-6-2021)
+# Team-Progress(till date 25-6-2021)

-##The team has learned
+## The team has learned
 1. Basic Python
 2. Data visualization
-3. pandas
+3. Pandas

-##skills to be learnt in the coming week
+## Skills to be learnt in the coming week
-1. plotly
+1. Plotly
-2. dash
+2. Dash